1platform/onebe/docs/classes/Services_ServiceBase.ServiceBase.md

 [Services/ServiceBase](../modules/Services_ServiceBase.md).ServiceBase

-The Service base class.
-Using this class we can perform various actions in the application.
+The base class for your services.

+We recommend using a service to perform all the actions in your application.
+Database handling should happen through a service using a repository.

 ## Hierarchy